code

 Circumstances:

-The crew was performing a supply mission to Australian soldiers operating near the village of Skindiwai, in the region of Tufi.
-While approaching the drop zone, the aircraft was too low, hit tree tops and crashed.
+The crew was performing a supply mission to Australian soldiers based near the village of Skindiwai, in the region of Tufi.
+While approaching the drop zone, the airplane collided with trees and crashed in a dense wooded area.
 All eight occupants were killed.

 Crew (22nd TCS):